leela-azorin/leela-azorin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I hold a PhD in English Linguistics and Phonetics (Language Sciences) from [Aix-Marseille University](https://www.univ-amu.fr/).
-I did my PhD at the [LPL Lab](https://www.lpl-aix.fr/contact/azorin-leela/) from 2021 to 2025 and am currently working as an ATER at ENS de Lyon / ICAR lab (https://icar.cnrs.fr/recherche/syntaxe-sens-textualite/).
+I did my PhD at the [LPL Lab](https://www.lpl-aix.fr/contact/azorin-leela/) from 2021 to 2025 and am currently working as an ATER at ENS de Lyon / [ICAR lab](https://www.icar.cnrs.fr/recherche/syntaxe-sens-textualite/).

+My research interests lie in the fields of linguistics and phonetics/phonology, with a specific focus on sociolinguistics.
+I am interested in language variation and language change, across multiple linguistic levels - morphology, phonetics, syntax, semantics, pragmatics -  as well as the social factors that may impact these variations and changes.
+My research to date has focused on the emergent modal auxiliary _Be going to/gonna_ but I am interested in variation of verbal forms more generally, as well as variation in discourse markers.